Handcrafted custom acoustic guitars made for sound

 I love musical instruments, especially guitars.
 I have always been captivated by the idea that a piece of wood that has only 6 strings and 20 frets can produce such a wide range of sounds and musical ideas.
 I am especially fascinated with how these precious species of wood go together to make these sounds.
 In 2007, I embarked upon a journey to learn everything I could about what makes a good guitar.
 I was able to study with some of the greatest luthiers in the country and learn their techniques.
 The result is the Lane guitar, handcrafted in my shop located in Varnell, Georgia.
 These instruments are based on the classic designs of the golden age of guitar making.

 My entire life has revolved around music.
 Whether it was teaching, writing, performing, or recording, I have always been involved in music in some form or fashion.
 But for some reason, I seem to be always drawn to the instruments that are used to produce music.
 It almost seems like magic that a pile of wood, bits of metal, and wire can go together to make such a beautiful sound.
 Many years ago, I toyed with the idea of learning to make a guitar from scratch.
 It was one of those ideas that hung around in my head for years.
 In 2007, I had the opportunity to visit the shop of one of the world’s most renown luthiers, Wayne Henderson.
 Being in his shop and seeing guitars is various states of construction, even down to the sweet smell of rosewood as it is sawed was all the motivation I needed to get started with my dream of learning to make high end acoustic guitars in the tradition of the golden era Martins and Gibsons.
-I have had the most remarkable opportunity to study with some of the greatest luthiers in the business.
+Since then, I have continued to study guitar making from Wayne, and have also sought instruction from some of the other great luthiers in the business.
 Now, I have my own shop where I produce custom acoustic guitars that, like the cherished instruments of the past, are engineered for tone.
 My greatest joy in this endeavor is the relationship that is established between the builder and the player.
 Through this process, I am able to craft an instrument that is fully responsive to the touch, technique, and style of its new owner.

 WHAT I DO